4 Amazing Benefits of Coconut Oil for Peripheral Neuropathy Nerve Pain Relief

 The use of coconut oil for health and medicinal purposes goes back to Egyptian times, and in the centuries since Cleopatra may have used it as a hair gel, a whole host of other benefits have been discovered.
-These include weight loss, healthy liver function, killing bacteria, as well as skin moisturizing.
+The medium chain tryglycerides are known to provide many benefits including fat burning, healthy liver function, killing bacteria, as well as skin moisturizing.

 If you are unfortunate enough to suffer from peripheral neuropathy, you will be pleased to know that there are several benefits that coconut oil can provide which can help alleviate some of the symptoms.